 In December 2013, United Therapeutics received FDA approval for OrenitramTM (treprostinil) Extended-Release Tablets.
 When used as monotherapy, the effect of OrenitramTM on exercise is small and OrenitramTM has not yet been shown to be efficacious in combination with other approved PAH therapies.
 Gastro-intestinal side effects resulting from treatment with OrenitramTM can be dose limiting, and may prevent titration to an effective dose level.
-Actelion is developing selexipag, an oral prostacyclin receptor agonist, and submitted an MAA to the EMA and an NDA to the FDA in December 2014.
+In December 2015, Actelion received FDA approval for Uptravi (selexipag), an oral prostacyclin receptor agonist.